gordyt/git-util/README.md

 - [stash-repos](docs/stash-repos.md) - the list of master repositories in stash from which all of the component-focused repositories are based.
 - [walkthrough-full-history](docs/walkthrough-full-history.md) - a walkthrough of the process required to create a component-focused repository with full history, including branch labels.
 This document shows how to do everything "by hand," without the assistance of the `clone-and-filter-repo` script.
 - [walkthrough-multiple-folders](docs/walkthrough-multiple-folders.md) - a walkthrough of the entire process for creating a component-focused repo based off of multiple top-level source directories.
+- [walkthrough-multiple-split](docs/walkthrough-multiple-split.md) - a different method for creating a new repo based off of multiple top-level source directories.

 ## additional notes about filtering repositories